This story about a writer, for writers, I consider one of my most important.

 “I understand.”
 I knew that feeling only too well.

-“Somehow he’d gotten the notion that there was an inner spring from which eternal waters might flow.
+“He’d gotten the notion that there was an inner spring from which eternal waters might flow.
 I’m not sure where this notion came from.
 Perhaps that verse, ‘The Kingdom of God is within you,’ was playing around inside him.
 In various ways he attempted to dig down within himself to make contact with those vast reserves, but it was all exploration.
 He was never able to tap that inner pool.”

 “Then you’re saying his problem was a lack of authentic ideas.”